FlickType/FlickTypeKit/docs/Notes.md

 # FlickTypeKit Technical Notes

-## Unable to deply on a real device via Xcode
+## Unable to deploy to device via Xcode

-TODO

-## Unable to use on a real device

-TODO
+Make sure `RemoveHeadersOnCopy` is enabled for FlickTypeKit.xcframework (you might have to manually edit your project file).
+See [this commit](https://github.com/FlickType/FlickTypeKit/commit/b1e84d46d4f3d13e35a1941b65ab48f634bc24e3) for more information.

 ## Objective-C